Dame Edna star Barry Humphries has died aged 89

 — Simon Harris – Man Behaving Dadly (THAT’S DADLY) (@simonharris_mbd) April 22, 2023

-Tributes have also been flooding social media following the news of Barry Humphries death.
+Tributes have also been flooding social media following the news of Barry Humphries death from fellow comedians and fans.

 “Never be afraid to laugh at yourself.
 After all, you could be missing out on the joke of the century.” ~ Dame Edna Everage